joemoore/labs-practices-site/content/guides/architectural-design-records-what-were-the-engineers-thinking/index.md

 ---
 date: 2021-12-22
 description: Architectural Decision Records (ADRs) serve as a snapshot into the developer's past, and grants thoughts and insights about important technical decisions.
-title: 'Architectural Decision Records: What were the engineers thinking?'
+title: "Architectural Decision Records: What were the engineers thinking?"
 tags:
   - Development
   - Documentation
   - Architectural Decision Records
 team:
   - Chad Serrant
 level1: Building Modern Applications
 level2: Modern Development Practices
 ---